 Living stingy is about controlling our wants but having our needs met without stress.
-We can reasonably achieve and maintain by taming our wants, sticking to spending less money than we can possibly afford.
+We can reasonably achieve and maintain by taming our wants and sticking to spending less money.

 The only caution here is how we are spending our money or use our wealth without causing harm or psychological distress to other people.

 What Exactly is the Definition of Living Stingy?